 - LTM indicates the current trend of the financial performance of the company.

 - It helps to overcome the misleading fact, as its figures focus on current trends and not the fiscal or annual statements numbers.

-- Last twelve months is quite reliable and commonly used method by the analyst for comparison among the peers
+- Last twelve months are quite reliable and commonly used method by the analyst for comparison among the peers.

 - LTM enables accuracy and viable facts in the event of an acquisition

 - It commits a more relevant measurement of price to earnings ratio.

-LTM represents an appropriate and true picture of finances, without any dependence on economic and social factors.
+LTM represents an appropriate and true picture of finances without any dependence on economic and social factors.
 Further, LTM uses financial ratios to ascertain the company’s true value, like eps and dividend yield.
 An alternative method for LTM evaluation is on a Pro-Forma basis.
 Besides the past 12 months of performance, LTM also includes the impact of any specific event that might have occurred.
-This event can be the induction of a new product, acquisition or expansion of manufacturing unit.
+This event can be the induction of a new product, acquisition, or expansion of a manufacturing unit.
 Pro-forma would indicate the picture of finances if a specific event had taken place.